or scroll for handy tips and a little nostalgia.

 I think this balances out the flavours a lot better than a sweeter cream.

-You can literally put this salad together in 10 minutes.
+You can literally put this Easy Ambrosia Salad together in 10 minutes.

 Chop up the orange.